Invasive Aquatic Plants Initiative

 Since 2011 Water Chestnut’s presence has been held at bay to the south of Middletown and Portland in the Connecticut River due to early detection and intervention of RiverCOG and numerous other partners, including the Connecticut Dept. of Energy and Environmental Protection (Ct DEEP), US Fish and Wildlife, Connecticut Sea Grant, and the Friends of Whalebone Cove.
 The Mattabassett (the floating meadows) between Cromwell and Middletown still remains an area of serious concern despite the hard work of the Jonah Center and the Connecticut River Conservancy and their many diligent and hardworking volunteers.
 Water Chestnut is easily controlled if gotten in its infancy, once established it can be eradicated but it can take years of concentrated diligent effort.

-In the summer of 2019, a river survey of the waters of the lower Connecticut River identified hydrilla and other invasives plants.
-The survey was conducted by a team of stakeholders including the Connecticut RC&D, RiverCOG, the Connecticut Agricultural Experiment Station (CAES), the Connecticut River Gateway Commission and the Eight Mile River Wild & Scenic organization.
+In the summer of 2019, a river survey of the waters of the lower Connecticut River, a 12 Connecticut River town Connecticut Resource, Conservation, and Development (Ct RC&D) Environmental Review Team (ERT) project identified hydrilla and other invasives plants.
+The survey was conducted by a team of stakeholders including the Ct RC&D, RiverCOG, the Connecticut Agricultural Experiment Station (CAES), the Connecticut River Gateway Commission and the Eight Mile River Wild & Scenic organization.